-It is primarily characterised by the presence of pterygia (or wings) present in two or more body areas overlying predominantly the large joints.
+It is primarily characterized by the presence of pterygia (or wings) present in two or more body areas overlying predominantly the large joints.
 Accompanying joint contractures are almo...

 A long philtrum is a clinical or imaging observation where the philtrum (middle part of the upper lip) is longer than normal.